 Did you know that your ears and nose “grow” your whole life?
 If you don’t believe it, just check out your grandpa’s nose next to your own.
 Inside your ears and nose is a rubbery material called cartilage.
-Cartilage is like clay or plastic: it pops back into place after you poke it, but it can change shape.
-Some ocean animals like sharks have skeletons made of cartilage to help them swim faster.
-Since we humans don’t live underwater, our legs need strong bones to hold us up — but our noses and ears don’t.
-So they are partly made of cartilage.
-The cartilage doesn’t actually grow, though.
-It just has gravity pulling down on it your whole life, so over the years, your ears and nose sag more and more.
+It’s the same stuff a shark’s skeleton is made of!
+Cartilage doesn’t actually grow, but gravity pulls down on it your whole life.
+So over the years, your ears and nose sag more and more.
 Good thing we can’t live for 300 years, or we’d be tripping over our noses.

 Wee ones: If you and Grandpa are eating lunch, how many noses and ears are at the table?